MatBenfield/demo_interview_fishtank/README.md

 # Demo Interview Fish tank

-A fish tank interview style question and solution in dotnet core console, library and tests with Nunit.
+A fish tank interview style question and solution in dotnet core console, class library, and Nunit tests.

 I Need a new C# Class library (any .net version) to help me manage my fish tank.
 Don't worry about the UI: I will build that The library should satisfy the following user stories and demonstrate your design, coding and testing abilities.